Prehabilitation resources for healthcare professionals

 Innovation in cancer care resources

-We invest in programmes and services to help professionals adopt new and innovative ways to deliver cancer care in the UK.
-Working in communities and with the NHS, we fund pilots to improve experiences and outcomes for people with cancer.
-With this knowledge, we have created tools and resources to help you deliver:
+We invest in programmes and services that help healthcare professionals deliver more personalised cancer care.
+Working in partnership with communities and the NHS, we fund pilot projects to improve experiences and outcomes for people living with cancer.

 Clinical updates for healthcare professionals